wicked-rainman/DAPL/docs/ASN-COUNTRY-update.md

 Country.csv is similar, but with a country diagraph and country name as the last two fields:

-    START_INT,END_INT,Diagrap,name
+    START_INT,END_INT,Diagraph,name

 The IP addresses related to AS numbers and country diagraphs are known to change over time, and both of these files are incomplete (Commercial up to date versions are available, but at cost).
-Functions such as add_asn() and add_country() rely these files being correct.
+Functions such as add_asn() and add_country() rely on these files being up to date.

 Rather than start and end IP addresses, integers are recorded in order to make lookups quicker.
 This note describes a way of keeping the files up to date:

-1. For any given IP address, the CIDR notation country code and ASN can be obtained through Internet searches (E.G, using Hurrican Electric).
+1. For any given IP address, the CIDR notation,country code and ASN can be obtained through Internet searches (E.G, using Hurrican Electric).
 For example, IP 54.230.8.34 has a network mask of /22, an ASN of AS16509 and is in the US.